 Yes, adopted kids start off a notch or two further up the Challenge Scale, because of what they’ve experienced, but isn’t it true that we all have our issues, foibles and quirks?
 Isn’t part of being a family learning to bear with one another, exercising the patience and forbearance that will be of immense use as we seek to build relationships out in the real world?

-Mixing biological and adopted children does bring specific challenges, however, and these may be particularly difficult to handle when it’s our birth children who are suffering.
+Mixing biological and adopted children does bring specific challenges, however, and these may be particularly difficult to handle when it’s our biological children who are suffering.
 Is it best avoided, then?

 Suffering produces perseverance